cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 | 27               | [`MSG_QUORUM_DEBUG_STATUS`][msg_quorum_debug_status]{:#term-msg_quorum_debug_status}{:.term}                            | **Deprecated in 0.14.0**<br><br>Temporarily used on Testnet only.

 Type identifier zero and type identifiers greater than twenty are reserved for future implementations.
-Dash Core ignores all inventories with one of these unknown types.
+Lifetioncoin Core ignores all inventories with one of these unknown types.

 {% endautocrossref %}